RohmSemiconductor/Linux-Kernel-Sensor-Drivers/_includes/source_upstream_status_new.md

 {% if page.upstreamed %}
     {%- if page.upstreamlink -%}
+        {%- if page.upstreamdriverexisted -%}
-The ROHM Finland SWDC has created a Linux driver in collaboration with the Linux kernel community.
+The ROHM Finland SWDC has added support for the {{ page.sensorname }} in the existing Linux driver, in collaboration with the Linux kernel community.
 Driver is included in the [Upstream Linux]({{ page.upstreamlink }}) from {{ page.upstreamed }} onwards.
         {%- else  -%}
+The ROHM Finland SWDC has created a Linux driver, in collaboration with the Linux kernel community.
+Driver is included in the [Upstream Linux]({{ page.upstreamlink }}) from {{ page.upstreamed }} onwards.
+        {%- endif -%}
+    {%- else -%}
+        {%- if page.upstreamdriverexisted -%}
+The ROHM Finland SWDC has added support for the {{ page.sensorname }} in the existing Linux driver, in collaboration with the Linux kernel community.
+        {%- else  -%}
 The ROHM Finland SWDC has created a Linux driver in collaboration with the Linux kernel community.
+        {% endif %}
  Driver is included in the Upstream Linux from {{ page.upstreamed }} onwards.

 The Linux kernel can be obtained from: